-In order to better inform organic dairy producers in the Northeast who may be interested in using a bedded pack barn, we carried out a cross-sectional, observational study on organic dairies in Vermont which aimed to compare udder health and hygiene measures for the two most common housing systems in the state (freestalls, tiestalls) with farms using a bedded pack.
-The objectives of this project were to (1) Identify whether bulk tank milk quality, udder health and hygiene outcomes were associated with facility type; and (2) Determine if bedded pack systems are a viable option for winter housing in VT when cows are not turned out to pasture.
+In order to better inform organic dairy producers in the Northeast who may be interested in using a bedded pack barn for housing their cattle, we carried out a cross-sectional, observational study on organic dairies in Vermont which aimed to compare bulk tank milk bacteriology, udder health and hygiene measures for the two most common housing systems in the state (freestalls, tiestalls) with farms using a bedded pack.
+The objectives of this project were to (1) identify whether bulk tank milk quality, udder health and hygiene outcomes differed by facility type; and (2) determine if bedded pack systems are a viable option for winter housing in VT.
+We hypothesized that udder health, hygiene, and bulk tank milk bacteriology would differ between housing types.

 Materials and Methods